livelace/gosquito/README.md

 ***gosquito*** ("go" + "mosquito") is a pluggable tool for data gathering, data processing and data transmitting to various destinations.
-Main goal is to replace various in-house automated tasks and move those tasks at the edge.
+Main goal is to replace various in-house automated tasks with a single tool and move those tasks at the edge.

 <img align="right" src="assets/gosquito.png">

-To replace various in-house automated tasks for data gathering with single tool.

 ### Features: